Community Grants Programme

 Please note in the last competitive round we were oversubscribed and we awarded grants in the region of £500 to £2000

-- Prevents issues from emerging or managing identified issues (e.g. preventing isolation, hardship, reducing health inequalities)
+- how your project prevents issues from emerging or managing identified health priorities issues (e.g. preventing isolation, hardship, improving health and wellbeing and addressing climate change locally) (refer to the Health and Care Plan 2022-2024)

 Funding towards projects or activities can include: